 A full day by the roadside fixing wheel bearings, borrowing tools from the car dealership opposite.

-While Steve worked, Helena wandered into a secondhand shop, killing time.
+While Steve worked, Selena wandered into a secondhand shop, killing time.
 She overheard a woman telling the shopkeepers her son’s bike had been stolen and asking had they seen it?
 Would they look out for it?
 If they got a reasonably-priced boys’ bike would they let her know?